ntu-dasl-sg/DynamicRisk-Jakarta/README.md

-# DynamicRisk-Jakarta
+# Dynamic Risk - Jakarta

+This is a code repository for the project:
-Coastal flood risk analysis for Jakarta, Indonesia (URECA Project by Bernadette Chuah) 2024
+Coastal flood risk analysis for Jakarta, Indonesia URECA Project by Bernadette Chuah
+July 2024